74k1/blog/content/blog/hello_world/index.md

 While there's always room for optimization, I've reached a point where I'm ready to share it with the world.

-This site is built using [Hakyll](https://jaspervdj.be/hakyll/), a static site generator written in Haskell, running on <span class="accent1">NixOS</span>.
-I owe a debt of gratitude to [rpearce's hakyll-nix-template](https://github.com/rpearce/hakyll-nix-template), which provided an excellent foundation for this project.
+This site was previously built using [Hakyll](https://jaspervdj.be/hakyll/), a static site generator written in Haskell, running on <span class="accent1">NixOS</span>.
+Now, it's built using [Zola](https://getzola.org/).

 Though the setup required some configuration work, everything fell into place nicely.
 And now, I'm thrilled to present my <span class="accent2">very first</span> blog post!